aisepucrio/Diversity4BRSE/README.md

-# Inclusion and diversity in Software Development Organizations
+# Diversity Matters: Perceived Inclusion and Discrimination by Brazilian Tech Professionals

 ### Overview

-Welcome to the repository for the research paper "Inclusion and diversity in Software Development Organizations".
+Welcome to the repository for the research "Diversity Matters: Perceived Inclusion and Discrimination by Brazilian Tech Professionals".
 This repository contains all the codes, data, and resources used in the study.

 ### Repository Structure